arajendran/GitHubExample/README.md

 # GitHubExample

-This is the description of the GitHubExample project
+This is the description of the GitHubExample project.